 Sustainability governance

-We want to be the trusted leader in our sector.
+We want to be a trusted leader in our sector.
 Building our business on clear principles and sound governance helps maintain trust in the Nestlé brand and reduce risk throughout our value chain.

 Our governance structure